handayaniarum/motionsign-ml/README.md

 * [Datasets](#datasets)

 ## Description
 This machine learning model was created to predict the user's sign language by detecting and also classifying the user's hand movements.
-This model was built using TensorFlow and Keras.
+This model aims to bridge the communication gap by developing a machine learning-powered system to translate sign language gestures captured in video into text.
+The project centers on the integration of the SIBI (Sistem Isyarat Bahasa Indonesia), which specifically caters to Indonesian Sign Language.
+Its main feature is as a translator of sign language gestures from a video stream in real-time.This model was built using TensorFlow and Keras.

 ## Datasets
 The dataset is gathered from kaggle and gathered by our team.
 These are the following links: